bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     always include the `crossorigin="anonymous"` attribute on the script.

-If you would like to include `Subresource Integrity`_ hashes to your explicit script tags by setting the `integrity` attribute, the necessary hashes can be obtained by calling :func:`~bokeh.resources.get_sri_hashes_for_version` e.g.
+If you would like to include `Subresource Integrity`_ hashes to your explicit script tags by setting the `integrity` attribute, the necesary hashes can be obtained by calling :func:`~bokeh.resources.get_sri_hashes_for_version` e.g.

 .. code-block:: python